isomerpages/moe-yuanchingsec/_school-daily-routines/Class Timetable.md

 ---
 **2023 Class Timetable**

-Please select your class and download the timetable (PDF Format).
+Please select your class and download the timetable (PDF Format). <br>
 <u> Information correct as at 30 December 2022. </u>

 _For PDLP devices, you may also tap and hold the link and select Download Linked File ._